LagPixelLOL/FlashMLA/tests/README.md

 The test parameters for sm86 and sm89 have also been drastically reduced (smaller batch sizes, shorter sequences, fewer heads) to ensure the tests can run on consumer hardware.

-### Chunking for Consumer GPUs
+### Optimizations for Consumer GPUs

-To maintain compatibility with models like DeepSeek V3 and R1 while working within the cache constraints of consumer GPUs, the sm86 and sm89 implementations use a chunking approach:
+To maintain compatibility with models like DeepSeek V3 and R1 while working within the cache constraints of consumer GPUs, the sm86 and sm89 implementations use smaller block sizes and fewer warps:

-1. The full head dimension (576) is split into 3 chunks of 192 each
+1. Block size reduced from 64x32 to 16x16 (75% reduction)
-2. The output dimension (512) is split into 3 chunks of ~170 each
+2. Warps reduced from 4 to 1 (75% reduction)
-3. Each chunk is processed separately with smaller block sizes (16x16) and fewer warps (1)
+3. Pipeline depth reduced to save shared memory
-4. The results are combined at the end
+4. Added `--expt-relaxed-constexpr` flag to allow certain CUDA code patterns

-This approach allows the kernel to run on consumer GPUs with limited cache while still maintaining compatibility with models that expect the full dimensions.
+These optimizations allow the kernel to run on consumer GPUs with limited cache while still maintaining compatibility with models that expect the full dimensions (576/512).

 ## Test Parameters